vger-6/cr4te/data/example/Artists/Noomi/README.md

 Noomi is a photographer with a passion for the world around her.

-She has traveled across continents, working on various photo projects that explore light, place, and emotion.
+She is working on various photo projects that explore light, place, and emotion.

 One of her best-known series is called **Landscapes**, where she focus on capturing the emotional tone of remote natural scenes.